-PERJETA® (pertuzumab) is approved for use in combination with Herceptin® (trastuzumab) and docetaxel (chemotherapy) in people with HER2-positive breast cancer that has spread to different parts of the body (metastatic) and who have not received anti-HER2 therapy or chemotherapy for metastatic breast cancer.
+PERJETA® (pertuzumab) is approved for use in combination with Herceptin® (trastuzumab) and docetaxel (chemotherapy) in people who have HER2-positive breast cancer that has spread to different parts of the body (metastatic) and who have not received anti-HER2 therapy or chemotherapy for metastatic breast cancer.

 Important Safety Information

-- Most Serious Side Effect: Receiving PERJETA during pregnancy can result in the death of an unborn baby and birth defects
+- Receiving PERJETA during pregnancy can result in the death of an unborn baby and birth defects

 - If you think you may be pregnant, you should contact your healthcare provider immediately